DataDog/documentation/content/en/security/identities/_index.md

 **SCREENSHOT OF RELATIONSHIPS SIDE PANEL**

 On the side panel for an individual detection, click **Fix in AWS** to open the AWS console to remediate the identity risk.
-You can also review the configuration of the impacted resource on the **Resource** tab, and a chronological history of the detection on the **Timeline** tab.
+You can also use the **Insights** tab to view a list of permissions provisioned on the resource and whether they were used in the last 15 days.

-**PLACEHOLDER FOR INSIGHTS TAB INFO**.

-**SCREENSHOT OF DETECTION SIDE PANEL**
+{{< img src="security/identities/insights-tab-side-panel.png" alt="The Insights tab shows a list of permissions provisioned on the resource" width="80%">}}

 ## Further Reading